diegomacario/Dyna-Kinematics/BUILD_INSTRUCTIONS.md

   - Qt5Cored.dll
   - Qt5Guid.dll
   - Qt5Widgetsd.dll
-- You should now be able to launch Dyna-Kinematics successfully!
+- You should now be able to launch Dyna-Kinematics!

 ## macOS